 When and where you can shoot grouse

-Red grouse is found in heather moorland and can be shot in England, Wales and Scotland from the Glorious Twelfth, all the way to 10th December.
+Red grouse is found in heather moorland and can be shot in England, Wales and Scotland from August 12th to December 10th.
 So, if you can’t get out on the day this year, you’ve got plenty of time to bag your grouse.

 Read more: Gunplan’s Seasonal Shooting Calendar